The Chancellor is the ceremonial head of the University.

 Jo has considerable experience in research and policy contexts, including as Director of the National Institute for Health Research’s (NIHR) Health Services and Delivery Research (HS&DR) Programme, member of the NIHR Strategy Board, Urgent Public Health oversight group member, and as Chair of the National Institute for Care and Health Excellence (NICE) Implementation Strategy Group.

 Jo is an emeritus Welsh Senior Research Leader and is also a REF2021 sub-panel member for Unit of Assessment 3 – Allied Health Professions, Dentistry, Nursing and Pharmacy.

 From September 2021, Jo will be a Senate-elected member of the University’s Council.

 Tel: +44 (0)1524 593169

 Nicola Owen is the Deputy Chief Executive (Operations) at Lancaster University.
 Together with the Director of Finance, she leads the Professional Services at Lancaster.
 As Deputy Chief Executive (Operations), she is the Head of Administration and has responsibility for the following administrative divisions:

 She also has responsibility, working together with the Deans, via the Faculty Managers, for the effective operation of the administration across the faculties and academic departments.

-As Secretary she has responsibility for the operation of governance and support to Council as well as a number of other legal, governance and licensing roles.
+As Secretary, she has responsibility for the operation of governance and support to the Council as well as a number of other legal, governance and licensing roles.

 Along with the above, she also has oversight responsibility for the Capital Planning Programme at Lancaster University.

-Nicola has been elected to the position of Chair of the Association of Heads of University Administration, a position she will take up as of 1 April 2020 for a period of three years.
+Nicola has been elected to Chair of the Association of Heads of University Administration, a position she will take up as of 1 April 2020 for three years.